palewire/first-python-notebook/docs/totals/index.rst

 Summing a column
 ****************

-To answer that let's start by getting our hands on amount, the column from the contributions DataFrame with the numbers in it.
-We can do that just as we did with other columns above.
+To answer that let's start by getting our hands on ``amount``, the column from the contributions DataFrame with the numbers in it.
+We can do that just as we did with other columns earlier.

 .. code-block:: python